civican/legisinfo/44-1/bills/S-5/bill_text.md

 ### Section 60

-  **(1)** The Minister may publish in the `Canada Gazette` and in any other manner that the Minister considers appropriate a notice requiring any person or class of persons described in the notice who are required to prepare and implement a pollution prevention plan under section 56 to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance, group of substances or **product**.
+  **(1)** The Minister may publish in the `Canada Gazette` and in any other manner that the Minister considers appropriate a notice requiring any person or class of persons described in the notice who are required to prepare and implement a pollution prevention plan under section 56 to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance, group of substances or product.

-> **Explanatory Note**:
-> Existing text of subsection 60(1):
-> *Existing Text*:
+### Section 11.1

+Subsection 60(1) of the Act is replaced by the following:

+### Section 60

-> > The Minister may publish in the `Canada Gazette` and in any other manner that the Minister considers appropriate a notice requiring any person or class of persons described in the notice who are required to prepare and implement a pollution prevention plan under section 56 to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance or group of substances.
+  **(1)** The Minister may publish in the `Canada Gazette`, and in any other manner that the Minister considers appropriate, a notice requiring any person or class of persons who is the subject of a notice under paragraph 56(1)(b) to submit, within the period specified by the Minister, the plan or any part of the plan for the purpose of determining and assessing preventive or control actions in respect of a substance, group of substances or product.

 ### Section 12

 Sections 65 and 65.1 of the Act are repealed.

-> **Explanatory Note**:
-> Existing text of sections 65 and 65.1:
-> *Existing Text*:
-> > In this Part, **virtual elimination** means, in respect of a toxic substance released into the environment as a result of human activity, the ultimate reduction of the quantity or concentration of the substance in the release below the level of quantification specified by the Ministers in the List referred to in subsection (2).
-> > The Ministers shall compile a list to be known as the Virtual Elimination List, and the List shall specify the level of quantification for each substance on the List.
-> > When the level of quantification for a substance has been specified on the List referred to in subsection (2), the Ministers shall prescribe the quantity or concentration of the substance that may be released into the environment either alone or in combination with any other substance from any source or type of source, and, in doing so, shall take into account any factor or information provided for in section 91, including environmental or health risks and any other relevant social, economic or technical matters.
-> > In section 65, **level of quantification** means, in respect of a substance, the lowest concentration that can be accurately measured using sensitive but routine sampling and analytical methods.

 ### Section 13